 Experimental and population haematology

 Many cancers are caused by mutations in genes that result in uncontrolled cell growth.
 Experimental haematology spans research into single molecules, for example, understanding the mechanisms of oncogenic driver mutations in myeloproliferative neoplasm (MPN) development (Hitchcock).
-MPNs are a group of blood cancers characterised by the over-production of red blood cells and/or platelets, and is the most common myeloid cancer.
+MPNs are a group of blood cancers characterised by the overproduction of red blood cells and/or platelets, and is the most common myeloid cancer.
 To the transcription factor HIF (Hypoxia Inducible Factor), a master regulator of gene expression whose deregulation occurs with high frequency in solid tumours and haematological malignancies (Bridge).

 The Epidemiology and Cancer Statistics Group (ECSG) is a multi-disciplinary team of researchers.
 Major research themes include cancer epidemiology, in particular the determinants, prognosis and treatment of haematological malignancy, as well as cancer in children and young adults (Roman, Smith, Crouch).
 They co-established the Haematological Malignancy Research Network (HMRN) with the Haematological Malignancy Diagnostic Service (HMDS) at St. James Hospital in Leeds.
 The group analyses clinical samples and data as part of clinical trials spanning the entire spectrum of haematological disorders.
 Working in collaboration with clinical colleagues they then use the data to inform future decision making, improving diagnosis and prognosis of patients with haematological malignancies.

 Leishmaniasis research at York is focused on researching the biology of the Leishmania parasite (Mottram, Walrad, Jeffares, Wilkinson, Wilson L), its interaction with the host (Myburgh, Jeffares) and novel therapies to treat leishmaniasis (Kaye).
 Our research has global reach and impact, with collaborators in Uganda, Kenya, Sudan, Ethiopia, Tanzania, Egypt, Brazil, India and Sri Lanka.
 There are also extensive links within the UK.
 NTD researchers from YBRI lead several large collaborative networks including the UK:Brazil Joint Centre Partnership in Leishmaniasis (JCPiL), a global pathology network (LeishPathNet), and a project to develop a human challenge model for Leishmania (LeishChallenge), as well as contributing to a Global Network for NTDs focused on drug discovery.
 More details can be found at Leish@york.

-Areas within the IHI theme are increasingly supported by structural biology including crystallography for the analysis of proteins that contribute to virulence and represent drug targets (Wilkinson), viral invasion, cancer and imaging/treatment of lysosomal storage diseases (Davies).
+Areas within the IHI theme are increasingly supported by structural biology (YSBL) including crystallography for the analysis of proteins that contribute to virulence and represent drug targets (Wilkinson), recoding events in viral gene expression (Hill) and viral invasion (Davies).
 Cryo-EM is used to study bacterial bioenergetics and identify new drugs for drug resistant tuberculosis (Blaza).
 Biophysical techniques are used to study multi-domain proteins involved in regulation and signalling in humans and human diseases (Plevin).

 During the SARS-CoV-2 pandemic YSBL purified and characterised the SARS-Cov-2 nucleocapsid protein (Antson) for the development of diagnostics and therapies.
-Mathematical modelling of the structure and assembly of viruses is also a major area of interest (Twarock).
+Mathematical modelling of the structure and assembly of viruses is also a major area of research at YBRI (Twarock).

 The success of a bacterial species depends on its ability to grow and survive in a changing and potentially hostile environment.
 This requires adaptation at both the single cell and population level.
 There is a particular interest in understanding the basic aspects of how the success of populations of bacterial pathogens is underpinned by phenotypic heterogeneity (van der Woude); eco-evolutionary dynamics of species interactions in communities (Friman).
 How bacterial pathogens scavenge the important host-derived molecule sialic acid (Thomas); and how a microbe interacts with biotic (host tissue/biofilm) and abiotic (surgical implants) surfaces (Baumann).

 Due to an increase in bacterial resistance to antibiotics, there is an urgent need for novel ways of combating bacterial infections.
 Research at York covers topics such as how the human gut microbiome reacts to oral versus intravenous antibiotic treatments (Chong).
 Horizontal Gene Transfer (HGT), which is a fundamental and powerful process for the exchange of genes between bacteria and is a great concern if these genes encode virulence factors or antibiotic resistance (Fogg), chemokine activity in Sepsis (Signoret) and the development of new antimicrobials (Duhme-Klair).

-Biosensors are being developed to study bacteria and their susceptibility in the context of antimicrobial resistance with the aim of producing point-of-care healthcare technology devices (Patil, Krauss, Johnson).
+To combat antimicrobial resistance, biosensors are being developed to study bacteria and their susceptibility to antimicrobials with the aim of producing point-of-care healthcare technology devices (Patil, Krauss, Johnson).
 Find out more about our Biomedical technologies here.